May 6, 2020

 At GlobalBanks, we give you all the tools you need to cross-reference banks against your client profile and criteria specific to you.
 This allows you to quickly assess each bank based on the “must-haves” you outlined in Step 1.
 The goal is to find the overlap.
 Which banks have what you need and will also accept you.

 By the end of Step 2, you should have an initial list of banks that match your criteria and will realistically open for you.
 This is essential before moving forward with the next steps.

 After completing Step 1 and Step 2, you should now have a list of “target” banks.
 Now, it’s time to see if the banks feel the same way.

 If you’re already a GlobalBanks Insider, run a quick search for your desired bank in the GlobalBanks Database.
 Then, open the bank’s profile to see analyst insights and learn about the banks official (and unofficial) the account opening requirements and areas of caution.

 Based on a bank’s profile, you’ll be able to determine instantly whether or not the bank is a good fit and if you can realistically open an account.

 GlobalBanks Insiders also benefit from our team’s analysis of first-hand account opening experiences of past applicants.
 We call this peer analysis.
 And, this is important because in almost all instances, what a bank says it’s opening requirements are on paper and what a bank’s requirements actually are in reality, can vary dramatically.

-If you are not yet an Insider, you still need to know the bank’s requirements before applying.
 This includes the bank’s stated requirements, and the lesser known requirements they don’t share publicly.